julianjohannesen/first-mern/README.md

 Node will automatically install NPM - the Node Package Manager.
 You can then use NPM to install all of the other libraries talked about below.
 There are many package managers.
 Another popular one is Yarn.
 We’re going to stick to NPM.

 With Node and NPM installed, navigate via the command line to the directory within which you want to put the project.
-Next run the following commands in sequence:
+Next run the following commands in sequence, replacing "my-app" with the name of your application:

 ```
  npx create-react-app my-app